NoelFB/mywebsite/source/posts/05_celeste_lighting/index.md

 {
-	"url": "writings/celeste_lighting.html",
 	"title": "Remaking Celeste's Lighting",
 	"date": "Sep 25, 2017",
-	"description": "A technical breakdown on the lighting in Celeste" }
+	"description": "A technical breakdown on the lighting in Celeste", }
 ---
 A large part of [Celeste](http://www.celestegame.com/) is its mood and atmosphere.
 We’re trying very hard to make it feel like you’re exploring (and overcoming) a Mountain, and so lighting plays an important role.